-- To increase homeowner's awareness and understanding of the Declaration of Covenants, Conditions and Restrictions. - To describe the organization and procedures involved with the architectural standards established by the Declaration of Covenants, Conditions & Restrictions. - To illustrate basic design principles which will aid homeowners in developing exterior improvements that are in harmony with the immediate neighborhood and community as a whole. - To provide uniform guidelines to be used by the Architectural Control Committee in reviewing applications in light of the goals set forth in the Founding Documents of your community and the actions of the Board of Directors.
+- To assist homeowners in preparing an acceptable application to the Architectural Control Committee. - To increase homeowner's awareness and understanding of the Declaration of Covenants, Conditions and Restrictions. - To describe the organization and procedures involved with the architectural standards established by the Declaration of Covenants, Conditions & Restrictions. - To illustrate basic design principles which will aid homeowners in developing exterior improvements that are in harmony with the immediate neighborhood and community as a whole. - To provide uniform guidelines to be used by the Architectural Control Committee in reviewing applications in light of the goals set forth in the Founding Documents of our community and the actions of the Board of Directors.

-SECTION III

-Architectural Modifications Requiring Architectural Control Committee Approval All exterior alterations require the approval of the Architectural Control Committee:
+Section III - Architectural Modifications Requiring Architectural Control Committee Approval.

+All exterior alterations require the approval of the Architectural Control Committee.

 All improvements, alterations, repairs, change of paint colors, excavations, changes in grade or other work which in any way alters the exterior of any Lot, permanently or temporarily, or the exterior appearance of one's property must be approved by the Architectural Control Committee.
-Once a plan is approved it must be followed or a modification must be approved by the Architectural Control Committee unless otherwise specified in this document.
+Once a plan is approved, it must be followed or a modification must be approved by the Architectural Control Committee unless otherwise specified in this document.

-Each application is reviewed on an individual basis.
-There are not any "automatic" approvals, unless provided for specifically in these guidelines.
-For example, a homeowner who wishes to construct a deck or fence identical to one already approved by the Architectural Control Committee is still required to submit an application.
+Each Application is reviewed on an individual basis.
+There are not any "automatic" approvals, unless provided for specifically in the guidelines.
+For example, a homeowner who wishes to construct a deck or fence identical to the one already approved by the Architectural Control Committee is still required to submit an application.
 The one exception involves structures such as decks which are offered as builder options and are shown on original site plans.
-These structures, if built to exact option specifications, have already been approved by the Architectural Control

-Committee and therefore do not require an application.
-However, the homeowner should provide a copy of the sales contract with the builder addition highlighted to the Association.
+These structures, if build to exact options specifications, have already been approved by the Architectural Control Committee and therefore do not require an application.
+However, the homeowner should provide a copy of the sales contract which the builders addition highlighted to the Association.

-SECTION IV

-Architectural Submissions Format
+Section IV - Architectural Submissions Format.

-A sample of the form which must be used in applying for approvals is attached at Exhibit "A".
-Generally, the following items should be a part of every application.
+A sample of the form which must be used in applying for approvals is attached as Exhibit "A".
+Generally, the following items should be a part of every applications.

-A Site Plan

-A site plan is most easily prepared by submitting a copy of the house location plat.
-Proposed changes should be indicated including dimensions and distances from property lines.
+Site Plan: A site plan is most easily prepared by submitting a copy of the house location plat.
+Proposed changes should be indicated including dimensions and distances from property line.

-Material and Color

-Specify materials and provide samples of the colors to be used as well as an indication of the existing colors and materials.
-Where materials and/or colors are compatible but different from those of the existing structures, samples of color chips should be submitted for clarity.
+Material and Color: Specify materials and provide samples of colors to be used as well as an indication of the existing colors and materials.
+When materials and/or colors are comparable but different from those of the existing structures, samples of color chips should be submitted for clarity.

-Drawings and Photographs

-A graphic description should be provided, and may be in the form of manufacturer's literature or photographs as well as freehand or mechanical drawings.
-The amount of detail should be consistent with the complexity of the proposal.
-If appropriate, plans or provisions for landscaping or grading, etc., should be shown as they affect the applicant's house, and in the case of attached houses, as they relate to adjacent houses.
+Drawings and Photographs: A graphic description should be provided, and may be in the form of manufacturer's literature of photographs as well as freehand or mechanical drawings.
+The amount of details should be consistent with the complexity of the proposal.
+If appropriate, plans or provisions for landscaping or grading, etc., should be shown as they affect the application's house, and in the case of attached houses, as they relate to the adjacent houses.
 In any case, the sketch or photograph should be accompanied by a written description.